Russian court frees U.S. investor Calvey from jail

 Baring Vostok, one of Russia’s oldest private equity groups, said it hoped that similar steps would also be made to release the fund’s other detained executives.

-Baring Vostok partners Vagan Abgaryan and Philippe Delpal as well as investment director Ivan Zyuzin are still in detention.
+Baring Vostok partners Vagan Abgaryan and Philippe Delpal as well as investment director Ivan Zyuzin remain in detention.

-Reporting by Gabrielle Tétrault-Farber; Writing by Tom Balmforth; Editing by Christian Lowe/Mark Heinrich
+Reporting by Gabrielle Tétrault-Farber; additional reporting by Polina Nikolskaya; Writing by Tom Balmforth; Editing by Christian Lowe/Mark Heinrich